gitlabhq/gitlabhq/doc/api/projects.md

 - `order_by` (optional) - Return requests ordered by `id`, `name`, `path`, `created_at`, `updated_at` or `last_activity_at` fields.
 Default is `created_at`
 - `sort` (optional) - Return requests sorted in `asc` or `desc` order.
 Default is `desc`
 - `search` (optional) - Return list of authorized projects according to a search criteria
+- `simple` (optional) - When set, return only the ID, URL, name, and path of each project

 ```json
 [